Tulane vs. UAB NCAA Football Odds, Plays and Insights | September 25, 2021

 UAB Stats and Trends

-- So far this season UAB has one win against the spread.
+- UAB has one win against the spread in three games this season.

-- The Blazers have yet to cover the spread this year when underdogs by 3.5 points or more.
+- This year, the Blazers are winless ATS when entering a game as an underdog of 3.5 points or more.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.